 (2) The period for which the supervision order applies is extended by any period after the order is made during which the person is in custody serving the sentence of imprisonment.

-[Section 24 amended by No. 17 of 2016 s.
+[Section 24 amended: No. 17 of 2016 s.
 22.]

 Division 6 — General provisions for Part 2